Tuckton

-Tuckton is a suburb of Bournemouth, situated on the River Stour in the eastern part of the borough.
+Tuckton is a suburb of Bournemouth, situated on the River Stour in the eastern part of the borough, in England.
 First recorded in 1271, this was a hamlet in the tithing of Tuckton and Wick until 1894, when the Local Government Act replaced all tithings in England and Wales with civil parishes and district councils.
 At that point, Tuckton became part of the civil parish of Southbourne, which was absorbed into the Borough of Bournemouth in 1901.